balinenidileep/frappe-v15/Website-Development-Guide.md

 ## Assets

+You can store your static asset files in your app's `public/` directory.
+You can access your assets using the URL: `/assets/paralogic_web/...`.
+For example the URL to access file file `public/logo/logo.png` will be `/assets/paralogic_web/logo/logo.png`.

 Keep your assets organized in your app's `public/` directory.
-You can access your assets using the directory: `/assets/paralogic_web/...`.
-For example to access your file `public/logo/logo.png`, in your browser it will be accessible by the URL `/assets/paralogic_web/logo/logo.png`

-Always use absolute URLs for linking your assets or web pages starting with `/`.
-For example `/assets/paralogic_web/logo/logo.png` instead of `assets/paralogic_web/logo/logo.png`

 * public/images/
 * public/images/logo/...